-At its simplest, humanitarian communication frequently Narrative lies at the heart of humanitarian calls upon Western audiences to care for, and act in communication, specifically in instances of Nonsolidarity with, distant others (Barnett and Weiss, 2008).
-Government Organisations (NGOs) working inthe Given that humanitarianism is seen as one of the most Global South.
-These NGOs use narrative techniques important of all ethical acts, communication within this to communicate messages to potential donors in the field is a tool that is rightly under continuous scrutiny. affluent Global North, Post-humanitarianism campaigns From the early emergence of 'poverty porn' and shockrely on this narrative to draw audiences into the appeal effect campaigns to the use of positive imagery that by highlighting problems caused by the suffering and overlooked the agency of the sufferer, it seems as if no how one can help ease them (Cameron and Haanstra, form of communication within this field will ever do justice 2008; Chouliaraki, 2010).
-This shifts the focus onto to the suffering other (Orgad, 2017).
-Post-humanitarian the neoliberal values of selfhood, a sentiment perfectly communication is no different.
-The market logic used in captured by slogans such as "Will you transform lives this communication assumes that emotions belong within today?" and "In a time of crisis, one small act can make a moral economy of scarcity, whereby instrumentalising you a hero".
-Within this section, this article will seek to the self is now a profitable means of increasing donations. elaborateon two main objections towards the reliance Shani Orgad (2012, p.
-78) aptly states that humanitarianism on neoliberalism within humanitarian communication. has become an "ethics of click, donate and temporary The first objection relates to the construction of an ideal grand gestures" based on a universal, common-sense victim, and the second focuses on what Chouliaraki calls definition of 'doing our part'.
-This common-sense "ironic solidarity" approach does not rely on any particular political ideology, except for a reductionist understanding that people Our first argument is consistent with an observation made by many scholars that, put simply, women and children predominantly constitute the face of distant suffering (Mohanty, 1984; Fahmy, 2004; Dogra, 2011).
-This assertion is given noteworthy credence in David Campbell's (2007) content analysis of photos published in newspapers during the Ethiopian famine of 1984, which uncovered that mothers and children were featured in humanitarian communication more than any other subject.
-In particular, most of these images relied on the subject looking away from the camera, having blank facial expressions and displaying a passive demeanour.
-The most obvious implication to draw from Campbell's analysis is that photography seeks to reinforce the viewer's sense of power as a stark contrast to the hopelessness of the subject.
-These images encourage empathy because not only is the connotation of the innocence of a mother andchild one that we can resonate with, but these frames also maintain the "deserving poor" narrative in a manner that does not make the audience feel uncomfortable (Orgad, 2017; Ong, 2019).
-It is within this context that the women-and-children group becomes ubiquitous across all representational sites of humanitarianism and advocacy.
-However, not only is this thinking contested within post-colonial and feminist scholarship, but these essentialising images of thirdworld women and children also become familiar emotive symbolsto Western donors and form a regime of truth (Mohanty, 1984, 1991; Fanon, 1993; Dirlik, 1994; Hall, 1997; Fahmy, 2004).
-As Campbell fittingly concludes, these visual displays convey a geopolitical perspective that "both manifests and enables power relations through which spatial distances between self/other, civilised/ barbaric,North/South, developed/underdeveloped are produced and maintained" (Campbell, 2007, p.
-380).

-suffer, andwe have a moral obligation to relieve suffering.
+At its simplest, humanitarian communication frequently calls upon Western audiences to care for, and act in solidarity with, distant others (Barnett and Weiss, 2008).
+Given that humanitarianism is seen as one of the most important of all ethical acts, communication within this field is a tool that is rightly under continuous scrutiny.
+From the early emergence of 'poverty porn' and shockeffect campaigns to the use of positive imagery that overlooked the agency of the sufferer, it seems as if no form of communication within this field will ever do justice to the suffering other (Orgad, 2017).
+Post-humanitarian communication is no different.
+The market logic used in this communication assumes that emotions belong within a moral economy of scarcity, whereby instrumentalising the self is now a profitable means of increasing donations.
+Shani Orgad (2012, p.
+78) aptly states that humanitarianism has become an "ethics of click, donate and temporary grand gestures" based on a universal, common-sense definition of 'doing our part'.
+This common-sense approach does not rely on any particular political ideology, except for a reductionist understanding that people suffer, andwe have a moral obligation to relieve suffering.
 Indeed, the focus of post-humanitarian communication is primarily on the neoliberal subject, who is constructed as a form of social capital advancing social change.
 This paper critiques this use of neoliberalism.

 The first objective of this article is to outline how post-humanitarian appeals construct an ideal victim to convince Western publics to support their causes (Chouliraki, 2010).
-More specifically, this article examines how the tendency to view people in terms of one dominant identity (i.e. women and children from the Global South as poor, backward and illiterate) represents a gross misappropriation of the power dynamics between the Global North and Global South (Dirlik, 1994).
+More specifically, this article examines how the tendency to view people in termsof one dominant identity (i.e. women and children from the Global South as poor, backward and illiterate) represents a gross misappropriation of the power dynamics between the Global North and Global South (Dirlik, 1994).
 Crucially, we live in a world where there is remarkable deprivation, destitution and oppression.
 Many of these persisting issues involve poverty, famines, violations of basic needs and liberties and the suppression of political freedoms, as well as worsening threats to the sustainability of our environment and social lives.
 All of theseare issues that can be observed, in some capacity, inrich countries as well as poorer ones.

 Rather, the primary aim of this essay is to illustrate the point that a myriad of power dynamics underscores our global issues.
 Unless we appreciate that human beings need to be located against their cultural and historical backgrounds - with their actions interpretedthrough systems of meaning accredited to their environments - we not only misunderstand our benevolence but also do humanitarianism a grave injustice.
-Indeed, suffering within our complex world cannot be dismissed using the simplistic economic rationale of gathering donations, as beneath the images of distant sufferers and the amount raised through fundraisers there are real injustices Let us take a closer look at this discourse by using the example of the Nothing But Nets campaign run by the andneeds that must be adequately addressed.
-Thus, thehope of this discussion is to engage with contemporary United Nations Foundation.
-This is a global campaign debate and contribute to a rethinking of how market logic whose mission is to raise awareness and funds to fight is used within humanitarian communication. malaria.
-In 2017, Nothing But Nets used the medium of virtual reality to narrate the story of an 11-year-old girl named Amisa, a refugee living in the Nyarugusu Refugee Camp in Tanzania (United Nations Foundations, 2017).
-Amisa encapsulates all the features of a tragic hero, as to one of ironic solidarity.
-What I find most intriguing far as the Global North audience is concerned.
-Although she is intelligent and driven, several personal tragedies pose threats to her and her family.
-The military has taken her father, and two of her six younger siblings have now tested positive for malaria.
-As a survivor of malaria herself, she is grateful to have moved into the camp, where she hopes her two younger siblings can also fight the disease.
-By constructing the ideal victim, NGO communication simultaneously controls the voice of the injustice and suffering.
-A case in point is summed up in the following form of gratitude expressed by Amisa in the VR:
+Indeed, suffering within our complex world cannot be dismissed using the simplistic economic rationale of gathering donations, as beneath the images of distant sufferers and the amount raised through fundraisers there are real injustices andneeds that must be adequately addressed.
+Thus, thehope of this discussion is to engage with contemporary debate and contribute to a rethinking of how market logic is used within humanitarian communication.